AdamWaldie/WaldosMissionPack/README.md

 # Background Information
 - This project was created originally for the mission makers of the Rooster Teeth Gaming Discord, with the intent to provide them with the easiest possible method to utilise critical systems of arma 3.
+Now, it is in continued use by at least forty known units, from all corners of the milsimsphere.
-- The majority of QOL & critical scripts can be utilised via the init.sqf, initServer.sqf, initPlayerlocal.sqf & description.ext files.
+- The majority of QOL & critical scripts can be utilised via the init.sqf, initServer.sqf, initPlayerlocal.sqf & description.ext files, or directly via unit inits.
 - Mission Pack Functions are defined in WaldoFunctions.sqf in MissionScripts Folder.
 - For those seeking the more involved features of this pack, or greater control, each file is fully documented on its usage, its parameters and its purpose.
 - The pack has a large amount to discover and utilise, so have at it!